 Do some research on the company and don’t over-hype the new opportunity with hopes that the interviewer will fall for your gushing enthusiasm.
 He or she will know if you’re being unrealistic.

 Another key is to be careful not to mention any negative information about your current company.
 Keeping it positive makes the most sense in this situation, even if your work experience isn’t, or wasn’t, the best.
 The safest approach is to frame your current employer in a positive way, and then note how the prospective employer is even more attractive to you.

 Always Keep Your Answer Positive

-One way to accomplish this goal is to mention positive features of the new company which build upon, but also exceed, the positive aspects of your current company.
+One way to accomplish this goal is to mention the positive features of the new company which builds upon, but also exceeds, the positive aspects of your current company.
 For example, you could say:

 "As a salesperson, I’m very concerned about how consumers perceive the quality of the products that I sell.
 My current employer has a solid reputation for quality, but your firm is universally recognized as the industry leader in quality and service.
 So, I would love to part of your team."

 Stick to the Facts and Avoid Any Hype

 Sticking to the facts is important, and this means avoiding references to subjective considerations like the quality of management and leadership.